p2or/blender-loom/README.md

  1. Download the [latest release](https://github.com/p2or/blender-loom/releases/)
  1. In Blender open up *User Preferences > Addons*
- 1. Click *Install from File*, select `loom.py` and activate the Addon
+ 1. Click *Install from File*, select `loom.py` and activate the addon
  1. Save the *Preferences* and restart Blender

 ----